Haverfordwest: Local government

 There are two tiers of local government covering Haverfordwest, at community (town) and county level: Haverfordwest Town Council and Pembrokeshire County Council.
 The town council is based at the Old Wool Market on Quay Street.
 Pembrokeshire County Council is also based in Haverfordwest, at County Hall on Freemens Way.

 For local government purposes the community of Haverfordwest comprises five wards: Castle, Prendergast, Portfield, Priory and Garth.
 The community has its own town council and mayor.

 Pembrokeshire County Council conducted an extensive review of community boundaries in 2007 which made a number of submissions to the boundary commission for Wales.
 These submissions included a number of recommendations for the extension of the Haverfordwest community boundary where there had been perceived community overspill due to housing developments.
 These suggestions were mostly implemented, with one significant exception leading to an increase in the number of electors in the Haverfordwest community.
 One area of contention concerned the status of the village of Merlin's Bridge which continues to have its own community council despite its close proximity to Haverfordwest and a degree of community overspill.
 As such the conurbation of Haverfordwest and Merlin's Bridge is the most populous urban area in Pembrokeshire though Haverfordwest's community boundaries mean it is only the second most populous community in the county after Milford Haven.

 Haverfordwest is twinned with Oberkirch, Germany.

 Senedd and Westminster representation

-Haverfordwest is part of the Preseli Pembrokeshire Senedd constituency and UK Parliamentary constituency.
-The local Senedd Member is Paul Davies of the Conservative Party and the local Member of Parliament is Stephen Crabb, also a Conservative.
+Haverfordwest is part of the Preseli Pembrokeshire Senedd constituency, where the local Senedd Member is Paul Davies of the Conservative Party.

+In the UK Parliament, Haverfordwest is part of the Mid and South Pembrokeshire constituency, currently represented by Henry Tufnell of Welsh Labour.
+Prior to the 2024 general election, Haverfordwest had been part of the Preseli Pembrokeshire constituency since 1997, represented by Stephen Crabb, a Welsh Conservative and Chair of the Welsh Affairs Select Committee, since 2005.

+Historically, a constituency of Haverfordwest made the town one of very few places within Wales allowed to act as a borough constituency and elect a member to the English Parliament from the sixteenth century.
+In the nineteenth century, the constituency was expanded by the Reform Act 1832 to include nearby Fishguard and Narberth before being abolished and replaced by the Pembroke & Haverfordwest constituency as part of the Redistribution of Seats Act 1885.